Hospital At Home - from A to Z

-Medical grade regulation clearance: FDA-cleared for cuffless non-invasive blood pressure, heart rate and SpO2, and CE Mark approval of all 13 parameters.
+Medical grade regulation clearance: the platform is FDA-cleared for cuffless non-invasive blood pressure, heart rate, respiratory rate, temperature, stroke volume, cardiac output and SpO2, and CE Mark approved for all 13 parameters.

 In-house developed health-AI platform, with an automated real-time early warning score (EWS) system that incorporates advanced algorithms to provide alerts on patients' health status and potential deterioration.

-Decision support tool - Access to the patients' data providing advanced insights based on trends and patterns which brings efficiency into the process of healthcare delivery.
+Decision support tool - Access to the patients' data provides advanced insights based on trends and patterns which brings efficiency into the process of healthcare delivery.

 Data analysis - Optimization of data collection, providing medical staff the required clinical data when required.